Bart de Ligt: Life and work

 Born on 17 July 1883 in Schalkwijk, Utrecht, his father was a Calvinist pastor.
-Following in his father's footsteps, he became a theology student at the University of Utrecht.
-While there, he was exposed to liberal thinking and Hegelian philosophy for the first time and, in 1909, became a member of the League of Christian Socialists.
-In 1910, he was appointed pastor of the Reformed Church at Nuenen, near Eindhoven in Brabant where van Gogh's father had been pastor 25 years before.
+Following his father's footsteps, he became a theology student at the University of Utrecht.
+While there, he was exposed to liberal thinking and Hegelian philosophy for the first time.
+In 1909, became a member of the League of Christian Socialists.
+In 1910, he was appointed pastor of the Reformed Church at Nuenen, near Eindhoven in Brabant where Van Gogh's father had been pastor 25 years before.

 First anti-war activities

-In 1914, de Ligt joined with fellow pastors A. R. de Jong and Truus Kruyt to write "The Guilt of the Churches", charging that the Christian establishment had been complicit in the events that produced World War I. Afterwards, all of his writings became forbidden literature for the Dutch armed forces.
-His impassioned sermons in support of conscientious objection resulted in his being banned from those parts of the Netherlands considered to be in the war zone.
+In 1914, de Ligt joined fellow pastors A. R. de Jong and Truus Kruyt to write "The Guilt of the Churches", charging that the Christian establishment had been complicit in the events that produced World War I. Afterward, his writings became forbidden literature for the Dutch armed forces.
+His impassioned sermons supporting conscientious objection resulted in his being banned from those parts of the Netherlands considered to be in the war zone.

-In 1918 he resigned as pastor declaring that, because of his increasingly universalist approach to religion, he no longer considered himself to be specifically a Christian.
+In 1918, he resigned as pastor declaring that, because of his increasingly universalist approach to religion, he no longer considered himself to be specifically a Christian.